Siggib1054/pdfmd/README.md

 1. **📂 Select Input PDF**
    - Click **Browse...** next to "Input PDF"
-   - Or drag-and-drop your PDF file (if supported by your OS)
    - The path is remembered between sessions

 2. **💾 Choose Output Location**